Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Iterable Datasets
 =================
-Lightning supports using :class:`~torch.utils.data.IterableDataset` as well as map-style Datasets.
+Lightning supports using :class:`~torch.utils.data.IterableDataset` as well as map-style datasets.
 IterableDatasets provide a more natural option when using sequential data.

 .. note:: When using an :class:`~torch.utils.data.IterableDataset` you must set the ``val_check_interval`` to 1.0 (the default) or an int